Thyroxine/DeeplyTough-compose/README.md

 ```bash
 docker run --rm --gpus all nvidia/cuda:11.0-base nvidia-smi
 ```
-You should see all your GPUs
+You should see all your GPUs in `nvidia-smi`.

 ## Installing source code
 ```bash